KirtusJ/newsapi-scraper/README.md

 # Endpoints

-Endpoints return JSON Object based on the input you give them
+Endpoints return a JSON Object based on the input you give them

 ## query_top